willfarrell/alfred-workflows/CONTRIBUTING.md

 Make sure to adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.).
 Please update any documentation that is relevant to the change you're making.

-### For All Workflows
-If you add a new keyword workflow please make sure you update and include the following.

-- Increase the version number in `update.json` inside `WORKFLOW_NAME.alfredworkflow`.
-- Increase the version number in `WORKFLOW_NAME.json`.
-- Include a large icon in the `WORKFLOW_NAME/icon-src/` folder that has square dimensions.
-- Include a cached icon in the `WORKFLOW_NAME/icon-cache/` folder that 256x256 pixels.
-Alfred creates these when you insert an image into a workflow.
-You can get this from inside the `.alfredworkflow`
-- Add the new keyword to README.md.
-- Exported version of your update.

-### Package Managers
-- Add a screen shot.
-Use ⌘ (command) + ⇧ (shift) + 4, press ␣ (space), then click on the Alfred window to create a clean screen shot.

 ## Pull Request Process
 Please follow this process; it's the best way to get your work included in the